LaurieWired/ARTful/README.md

 https://github.com/LaurieWired/ARTful/assets/123765654/7e946bcc-c2bc-4437-9bf9-3ce14103c932

-# Installation
-You can import ARTful as a precompiled native binary or build from the example ARTful application to start your runtime manipulation.
-Follow the guides in the wiki if you need help importing your libraries.

 # Usage

-### Check out the **[Wiki](https://github.com/LaurieWired/ARTful/wiki/Usage)** for usage instructions and script examples.
+### Check out the **[Wiki](https://github.com/LaurieWired/ARTful/wiki/Usage)** for installation, usage instructions, and script examples!

+You can import ARTful as a precompiled native binary or build from the example ARTful application to customize your runtime manipulation.

 # Contribute
 - Make a pull request